cutelyst/pastelyst/README.md

     cutelyst-wsgi2 --application path/to/libPastelyst.so --http-socket :3000 --ini pastelyst.conf --chdir parent_of_root_dir --static-map /static=root/static

 The chdir needs to point to the parent of the root directory that came from this project.
-The option --static-map is used to serve the static files.
+The option `--static-map` is used to serve the static files.

-Now point your browser to http://localhost:3000
+Now point your browser to [http://localhost:3000](http://localhost:3000)

+## History
+Pastelyst was initially developed by Daniel Nicoletti and announced on August 25, 2017 on [cutelyst.org](https://cutelyst.org/2017/08/25/announcing-sticklyst-leveraging-kde-frameworks-on-the-web).
+Sticklyst, which was chosen as the project name, was later replaced by Pastelyst.

+It was inspired by [a Perl Catalyst application](http://paste.scsys.co.uk/) to benefit KDE Frameworks 5 Syntax Highlighting.
+Thanks to some helps from KDE community and Volker Krause it used without GUI widgets.

+- on 7 Sep 2018 Pastelyst 0.3.0 released
+- on 20 Mar 2018 Pastelyst 0.2.0 released
+- on 25 Aug 2017 Pastelyst 0.1.0 released